ajhalili2006/emtech12-html-lab/README.md

 ## License

-MPL-2.0 for the original code unless otherwise specified, excluding third-party content (see credits below).
+MIT for the original code unless otherwise specified, excluding third-party content (see credits below).
+Note that TBD.

 ### Credits